-The first major retrospective of photographs by Edward Weston since his death in 1958 will be on view at The Museum of Modern Art from January 29 through March 31, 1975.
-The exhibition, made possible by grants from the SCM Corporation and the National Endowment for the Arts, will explore Weston's contribution to the visual arts of this century during five decades of a distinguished career.
-Willard Van Dyke, well-known photographer, filmmaker and critic, and Weston's colleague for many years, is guest director.
+Made possible by grants from SCM Corporation and the National Endowment for the Arts, the exhibition will explore Weston's contribution to the visual arts of this century during five decades of a distinguished career.
+Willard Van Dyke, well-known photographer, filmmaker and critic, and Weston's colleague for many years, is guest director of the show.